hjfitz/serve-my-serverless/README.md

 A small webserver to serve your lambdas

+**Note:** This software is *very* beta and while every attempt has been made to mock the API Gateway event in lambda, your mileage may vary.

 ## Getting Started

 This project is still in development, so we're a little manual.
 You can either setup a config file, or pass in some params.